-As the Executive Director for the St. Catharines Downtown Association, representing over 700 small businesses and property owners within the Niagara Region's largest Business Improvement Area, I am writing to express our significant concerns regarding the exclusion of small businesses and non-eligible sources (e.g. places of worship) as eligible sources under the Province's new Blue Box Regulation (O. Reg.
+As the Coordinator for the Thorold BIA (Business Improvement Area Association), representing over 150 small businesses and property owners, I am writing on behalf of our board and members to express our significant concerns regarding the exclusion of small businesses and non-eligible sources (e.g. places of worship) as eligible sources under the Province's new Blue Box Regulation (O. Reg.
 391/21).
 We strongly urge the Province to reconsider its approach to ensure the continued inclusion of commercial areas in curbside collection recycling programs.
 At a minimum, Circular Materials and producers should be required to permit to co-mingling of residential and non-eligible source recyclables, as a solution.

-Our vibrant downtown serves as the economic, cultural, and social hub of St. Catharines.
+Our vibrant downtown serves as the economic, cultural, and social hub of Thorold.
 Small businesses, non-profits, community organizations, and places of worship play a critical role in this ecosystem.
 The current regulation, however, threatens the efficiency and sustainability of waste diversion programs that these stakeholders rely on.
 Key concerns include:

-- 1. Inefficient Collection Methods Post-2026, recyclables from non-eligible sources will be excluded from collection alongside residential materials, necessitating separate collection systems.
-This change will result in: - o Increased greenhouse gas emissions from additional collection vehicles. - Higher operational costs, disproportionately impacting small businesses and nonprofits. - o Confusion as to whom is responsible for what.

-2. Increased Financial Burdens on Municipalities and Taxpayers

-- Without producer-funded recycling for non-eligible sources, municipalities will face administrative challenges and rising costs to provide equitable services. - Limited tax revenue allocated for these programs may force businesses and organizations to absorb additional expenses, threatening their financial stability. - 3.
-Increased Waste to Landfills

-- o The exclusion of non-eligible sources may lead to more recyclable materials being disposed of as general waste, significantly increasing landfill volumes. - 4.
-Added Financial Pressures on Downtown Businesses Our downtown businesses are critical to the local economy and already face significant financial pressures.
-It is our understanding that some Ontario municipalities have decided to discontinue curbside recycling collection from non-eligible sources, leaving these properties to retain a private hauler, drive the recyclables to a recycling deport or cease recycling practices all together.
+- Inefficient Collection Methods Post-2026, recyclables from non-eligible sources will be excluded from collection alongside residential materials, necessitating separate collection systems.
+This change will result in: - Increased greenhouse gas emissions from additional collection vehicles. - Higher operational costs, disproportionately impacting small businesses and nonprofits. - Confusion as to whom is responsible for what. - 2.
+Increased Financial Burdens on Municipalities and Taxpayers - Without producer-funded recycling for non-eligible sources, municipalities will face administrative challenges and rising costs to provide equitable services. - Limited tax revenue allocated for these programs may force businesses and organizations to absorb additional expenses, threatening their financial stability. - 3.
+Increased Waste to Landfills - The exclusion of non-eligible sources may lead to more recyclable materials being disposed of as general waste, significantly increasing landfill volumes. - 4.
+Added Financial Pressures on Downtown Businesses - Our downtown businesses are critical to the local economy and already face significant financial pressures.
+It is our understanding that some Ontario municipalities have decided to discontinue curbside recycling collection from non-eligible sources, leaving these properties to retain a private hauler, drive the recyclables to a recycling depot or cease recycling practices all together.

 The added cost of private recycling services is simply not feasible for many of them, particularly in a challenging post-pandemic economic climate.
 Without access to affordable recycling solutions, we fear that these small businesses will be forced to send recyclable materials, including significant amounts of cardboard and paper, directly to landfill-undermining the very goal of increased recycling under the new regulation.

-5. Challenges Highlighted by Niagara Region

-- Municipalities like Niagara Region have successfully managed comingled collection systems for years, ensuring cost-efficient recycling services for thousands of non-eligible properties. - The inability to add new non-eligible sources during the transition period creates barriers for businesses and community organizations seeking access to recycling services. - The post-2026 requirement to separate eligible and non-eligible materials introduces significant logistical challenges, including the need to negotiate highercost contracts or acquire new vehicles amidst supply delays. - Estimated collection costs for non-eligible sources are projected to increase by two to three times the current rates, undermining cost savings anticipated from the Blue Box transition.
+- 5. Challenges Highlighted by Niagara Region - Municipalities like Niagara Region have successfully managed comingled collection systems for years, ensuring cost-efficient recycling services for thousands of non-eligible properties. - The inability to add new non-eligible sources during the transition period creates barriers for businesses and community organizations seeking access to recycling services. - The post-2026 requirement to separate eligible and non-eligible materials introduces significant logistical challenges, including the need to negotiate higher cost contracts or acquire new vehicles amidst supply delays. - Estimated collection costs for non-eligible sources are projected to increase by two to three times the current rates, undermining cost savings anticipated from the Blue Box transition.